Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 | Saturation | Intensity or purity of color | Vivid, strong intensity | Very High |

-Clarity: Internal and External Flaws
+Clarity: Internal and External Features

 - Inclusions: These can be tiny crystals of other minerals, gas bubbles, or fractures trapped inside the stone.
-While often viewed as flaws, certain inclusions can help gemologists identify a stone's origin or confirm it is natural.
+While often viewed as flaws, certain inclusions help gemologists identify a stone's origin or confirm it is natural.
 For example, microscopic "silk" inclusions can enhance the velvety appearance of a fine sapphire.

 - Blemishes: These include scratches, pits, or chips on the surface of the gem, often occurring during cutting or wear.